- Search The Registry

 - About Us

 - My Account

 A transformed Super Dome

-*On this date in 2005, Hurricane Katrina began its devastation on Louisiana, Mississippi and Alabama; states that are 30% African American.
+*On this date in 2005, Hurricane Katrina made landfall and began its devastation on Louisiana, Mississippi and Alabama; states that are 30% African American.

 The storm was the third major hurricane of the record-breaking 2005 Atlantic hurricane season, as well as the fourth-most intense Atlantic hurricane on record (at the time) to make landfall in the contiguous United States, behind only the 1935 Labor Day hurricane, Hurricane Camille in 1969.
 Many of Hurricane Katrina victims faced difficult living conditions even before the storm arrived.
 Mississippi, Louisiana, and Alabama were, respectively, the first, second, and eighth poorest states in the nation.
 Of the 5.8 million individuals in these states who lived in the areas struck hardest by the hurricane, more than one million lived in poverty prior to the hurricane’s beginning.